Miracle at the Meadowlands: Giants

 McVay's contract expired and, as expected, was not renewed.
 He said in 2008 that had the Giants won, the team likely would have won two more games, his contract would have been renewed, "and now I'd be dead with a heart attack."
-McVay never coached again, but went on to a front-office job with the San Francisco 49ers, where he helped develop that team into one of the most dominant of the 1980s.
-Andy Robustelli, a former All-Pro defensive end who served as the team's director of operations, was also let go.
+McVay never coached again, but went on to a front-office job with the San Francisco 49ers, where he helped develop that team into one of the most dominant of the 1980s and 1990s.
+His grandson, Sean McVay, coached the Rams to the Super Bowl LVI championship in February 2022.

+Andy Robustelli, a former All-Pro defensive end who served as the Giants' director of operations, was also let go.
 Csonka's contract was up as well.
-Since McVay, with whom he had played in the World Football League's Memphis Southmen before signing with the Giants, was gone and his career was ending, he decided to return to Miami, site of his past glories, for one final season.
+Since McVay, with whom he had played in the World Football League's Memphis Southmen before signing with the Giants, was gone and his career was ending, he decided to return to Miami, site of his past glories, for one final season in 1979.
 He would win an NFL Comeback Player of the Year award before retiring.

 Despite widespread calls to hire Joe Paterno or another successful college coach, the Giants settled on Ray Perkins, then an assistant for the San Diego Chargers, to replace McVay.
 While Perkins was able to follow the Eagles' lead and build a team that eventually made the playoffs in 1981, the moves that really made a difference for the Giants drew less attention that off-season.